-We generally discuss a variety of matters, including the application of accounting principles and auditing standards, with management each year as the Treasury's auditors.
+We generally discuss a variety of matters, including the application of accounting principles and auditing standards, with management each year as the auditors of the Statement.
 However, these discussions occurred in the normal course of our professional relationship and our engagement to perform this audit was not contingent upon our responses during those discussions.